CrowCpp/Crow/docs/guides/streaming.md

 (`#!cpp crow::chunk_result::done`, or `#!cpp false` from the `bool` provider) and every write succeeded; it is `#!cpp false` when the provider aborted or a write error occurred.
 The handler runs on the connection's thread, after the last write and before the response is finalized.
+For a `HEAD` request the provider is never called, but the handler still runs (with `clean == true`) when the response ends, so it is a reliable place to release the source of the data.
+The handler should not throw: an exception that escapes it is logged and swallowed.

 ## Notes